 Take a probiotic.
 This can help prevent yeast infections and maintain healthy gut bacteria.

-- Minocycline can cause lightheadedness and dizziness during initial use.
-This should subside after 3-4 days.
+Minocycline can cause lightheadedness and dizziness when first starting.
+This typically subsides after 3-4 days.

-- Stop taking the medication and message your doctor if: the lightheadedness does not go away, you experience headaches with blurred vision, you have unusual joint pains and fatigue, you break out in hives or a rash, you have unusual darkening of the skin, or if you have any other unusual side effects.
+Stop taking the medication and message your doctor if your lightheadedness does not go away, you experience headaches with blurred vision, unusual joint pains and fatigue, hives or a rash, unusual darkening of the skin, or any other unusual side effects.